vegaprotocol/vega/design/event-bus.md

 A consumer is any engine, plug-in or other piece of code that publishes or subscribes on the event bus.
 Consumers are expected to receive all events or no events.

 ### Consuming events
-The consumer is expected to pick out the events that it is interested in:
+The consumer will receive all events published on the event bus.
+A consumer can filter based on the type of the `Event.e`:

 ```go
 func eventListener(rawEvent Event) {